-Admission to listing and trading on the Main Securities Market and/or the ADX cannot be assured
+Admission to listing and trading on the regulated market of Euronext Dublin and/or the ADX cannot be assured

-The Trustee and the Obligor have applied for the Certificates to be admitted to listing with Euronext Dublin and on the ADX and to trading on the Main Securities Market.
+The Trustee and the Obligor have applied for the Certificates to be admitted to listing with Euronext Dublin and on the ADX and to trading on the regulated market of Euronext Dublin.
 However, prospective investors should note that there can be no assurance that such admission to listing and trading will occur or, if it occurs, can be maintained.
-The absence of admission to listing and trading on the Main Securities Market and/or the ADX, or a delisting of the Certificates from such markets, may have an adverse effect on a Certificateholder's ability to hold, or resell, the Certificates.
+The absence of admission to listing and trading on the regulated market of Euronext Dublin and/or the ADX, or a delisting of the Certificates from such markets, may have an adverse effect on a Certificateholder's ability to hold, or resell, the Certificates.